RPesenko/Azure_Files/Templates/Logic Apps/Blank Logic App/readme.md

   -AppInterval 1
   -AppFrequency "Day"

-  The _New-AzResourcGroupDeployment_ cmdlet uses the following parameters
+  The _New-AzResourceGroupDeployment_ cmdlet uses the following parameters
   - Name: This is the name of the deployment task.
   - TemplateFile: Populate the _$templateFile_ variable with the path to your template.
   - Appname: This is the name of the Logic App to be deployed.
-  - AppInterval: Integer value for recurrance
+  - AppInterval: Integer value for recurrence
-  - AppFrequency:  String value for recurrance (EX: Month, Day, Minute,etc)
+  - AppFrequency:  String value for recurrence (EX: Month, Day, Minute,etc)

 If the _AppInterval_ and _AppFreguency_ parameters are not provided, the template defaults to 15 minutes.

-Alternatively, you can deploy the template using the parameter file
+#### Create a deployment of the template (Using parameter file)
+Type the following in your PowerShell session
 > New-AzResourceGroupDeployment
   -Name FirstDeployment
   -ResourceGroupName RG_LogicAppTest